artyom-beilis/skyhopper/README.md

     - Watch List selection and editing
     - Search target by name field
     - Allow alignment using any DSO object.
 Use with care since it is hard to define a center of big DSO object like open cluster.
     - Filtering of the Astronomical objects by type
+    - Enable/Disable pinch zoom
+    - Show quickstart tutorial on startup
     - User Added Objects List
     - Status of geolocation and reload geolocation button
     - Sensors information